Azure/business-process-automation/README.md

 # Business Process Automation Accelerator

+# ⚠️ Repository Retirement
+This repository is getting retired and no longer will be maintained.
+No further updates, bug fixes, or support will be provided.
+We recommend referring to alternative projects with ongoing updates and support.

 ## Overview

 This accelerator provides a no code Studio for users to quickly build complex, multi-stage AI pipelines across multiple Azure AI and ML Services.
 Users can select, and stack, AI/ML Services from across Azure Cognitive Services (OpenAI, Speech, Language, Form Recognizer, ReadAPI), Azure Machine Learning into a **single**, fully integrated **pipeline**.
 Integration between services is automated by BPA, and once deployed, a web app is created.
 This customizable UI&ast; provides and drag-n-drop interface for end users to build multi service pipelines.
 Finally, the user-created pipeline is triggered as soon as the first input file(s) are uploaded, storing the results in a Azure Blob Storage.